TG9541/stm8ef/README.md

 * 16MHz HSI, serial console
 * no special features (I/O words, background tasks)

-Selecting features from the list of options in `forth.asm` is possible.
+More features can be selected from the list of options in `globalconf.inc`.

 Run `make BOARD=CORE flash` for building and flashing.